hugomd/blog/content/post/moving-to-cloudflare-pages.md

 _This post was **not** sponsored by Cloudflare._

 [^0]: You can read more about this [here](https://support.cloudflare.com/hc/en-us/articles/200168196-How-do-I-minify-HTML-CSS-and-JavaScript-to-optimize-my-site-).
 [^1]: A PoP is a Point of Presence.
-Cloudflare has a paged dedicated to their network [here](https://www.cloudflare.com/network/).
+Cloudflare has a page dedicated to their network [here](https://www.cloudflare.com/network/).